waltsheppard/secure-dictate/README.md

-# AuthApp1
+# Secure Dictate

-AuthApp1 is a Flutter authentication client that integrates with AWS Cognito through Amplify.
+Secure Dictate extends the original AuthApp1 authentication client with a HIPAA-oriented dictation workflow.
-This document captures the steps required to stand up the Amplify environment and wire the app to your Cognito user pool.
+The app still integrates with AWS Cognito via Amplify for identity, and now layers in high-fidelity audio capture, offline-safe uploads to S3, and DynamoDB metadata synchronization.

 ## Prerequisites
 - Flutter 3.7.0 or newer (`flutter --version` to confirm)